COMMITTEE STRUCTURE AND PURPOSE

 An induction pack will ensure new committee members access key information about the club.
 Many committees develop a specific pack or online hub that contains these documents, providing a reference not only for new committee members but to all members throughout their term.
 This is simply to ensure new members come up to speed and can contribute to the committee’s work as soon as possible.
 Even experienced committee members can find joining a new committee challenging.
 Contents should include, but not be limited to:

-• Information about the club (e.g. History, committee structure, contact details key members)
+• Information about the club (e.g. History, committee structure, contact details of key members)

-• Recent meeting minutes, current meeting schedule & financial statements
+• Recent meeting minutes, current meeting schedules & financial statements

 • Strategic plan